 Step 3: Do I Meet the Listing of Impairments?

-HOWEVER, as the SSA states regarding its Listing of Impairments:
+As the SSA states regarding its Listing of Impairments:

 “The criteria in the Listing of Impairments apply only to one step of the multi-step sequential evaluation process.
 At that step, the presence of an impairment that meets the criteria in the Listing of Impairments (or that is of equal severity) is usually sufficient to establish that an individual who is not working is disabled.
 However, the absence of a listing-level impairment does not mean the individual is not disabled.
-Rather, it merely requires the adjudicator to move on to the next step of the process and apply other rules in order to resolve the issue of disability.”
+Rather, it merely requires the adjudicator to move on to the next step of the process and apply other rules in order to resolve the issue of disability.

 For a comprehensive Listing of Impairments for both Children and Adults, follow the links at the end of the post.